brndd/avanto-tripwire-fastmap/README.md

 If you name your bookmarks using the syntax below, you can also just paste your bookmarks list into the mapper (after sigs have been added) and all valid WHs will be created.
+When doing this it's recommended to prefix WH bookmarks with a `#` as then the script will warn you if any WH bookmarks were invalid.

 # Installation